-- This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 30 4 ha of land at Northway Mill Northway Field survey was based on 32 auger borings and 1 soil profile pit and was completed in February 1999 - The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of the Tewkesbury Local Plan - Information on climate geology and soils and from previous ALC surveys was considered and presented in the relevant sections.
-Apart from the published regional ALC map (MAFF 1977) which shows the site at a reconnaissance scale as Grade 3 the site was previously surveyed in 1979 at a scale of 1 25 000 (ADAS 1979) which showed Subgrades 3b and 3c.
-The current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF 1988) and supersedes any previous ALC survey.
-Grade descriptions are summarised in Appendix I - At the time of survey land cover was pasture and cereals Other land which was not surveyed included the buildings at Northway Mill and a small copse
+1. This report presents the findings of a semi-detailed Agricultural Land Classification (ALC) survey of 161 ha of land at Kingsteignton.
+Field survey was based on 23 auger borings and 2 soil profile pits, and was completed in March 1999.
+During the survey 2 samples were analysed for particle size distribution (PSD).

+2. The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of Teignbridge Local Plan.

+3. Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
+The published regional ALC map (MAFF 1977) shows the site at a reconnaissance scale as mainly Grade 4 with small areas of Grade 3 to the north and south.
+The current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and supersedes any previous ALC survey.
+Grade descriptions are summarised in Appendix I.

+4. An adjacent site at Penns Mount, Kingsteignton had been surveyed in 1993 (ADAS 1993).
+This shows Subgrade 3a limited by workability and Subgrade 3b and Grade 4 limited by gradient.
+The adjacent part of the current survey was Grade 4 limited by gradient.
+The nearby site at Teigngrace-Bovey Basin (ADAS 1994) shows Grades 1, 2, 3a and 4 with limitations due to wetness and flooding.
+Wetness also proved to be the primary limitation for most of the current survey.

+5. At the time of survey land cover was permanent pasture, rough grazing and ploughed land.
+Non agricultural land which was not surveyed included clay works, industrial areas, playing fields, residential areas, a wildlife reserve, lakes and retail complexes.